 Students who have successfully completed this subject should be able to:

-- Design to the specifics of the brief, and to understand and incorporate site and landscape interface
+- Design to the specifics of the brief, understand and incorporate site and landscape interface

-- Design a complex or series of interconnected buildings
+- Design a complex or series of interconnected buildings, that integrate and interface with urban or inner suburban landscapes

 - Negotiate individual design aspirations within the context of a team project

-- Communicate and test ideas and design propositions through iterative use of orthographic drawing, 3D-modelling (digital or physical), photomontage, renderings, and animations
+- Communicate and test ideas and design propositions through iterative use of orthographic drawing (analogue and digital), 3D-modelling (digital and physical), photomontage, renderings and animations

 - Recognise and demonstrate awareness of the disciplinary frameworks and attributes of architecture